 For detailed instructions on how to place a tradeline order, see “How to Purchase Tradelines and What to Expect.”

 The last step is the easiest of all: sit back and wait for your tradelines to post!
 After you receive your confirmation email, all you have to do is wait until the last day of each tradeline’s reporting period has passed and then check your credit report to verify that the tradelines have posted.

 Then, celebrate your new tradelines on social media!
 Don’t forget to tag us @tradelinesupply and use #tradelinesupply so we can find your post!

-The banks and credit bureaus sometimes have errors in their reporting, so, unfortunately, there is a small chance that a non-posting could occur.
+The banks and credit bureaus do sometimes have errors in their reporting, so, unfortunately, there is a small chance that a non-posting could occur.
 However, if a tradeline does not post to at least any two out of the three credit bureaus, we will provide a refund or exchange for that tradeline.
-To request a refund, follow the instructions detailed in “Report a Non-Posting.”
+To request a refund, follow the instructions provided on this page: “Report a Non-Posting.”

 The more you learn about tradelines, the more informed you will be when it’s time to buy.
 Those who are educated on the credit system and how tradelines work are in the best position to maximize their results from tradelines.

-Utilize our extensive library of tradeline resources in our Knowledge Center to become a tradeline expert and a highly informed buyer.
+Utilize the extensive library of tradeline resources in our Knowledge Center to become a tradeline expert and a highly informed buyer.